tweedegolf/research/ipfs/index.md

 Once a page or web-app has been downloaded it can be viewed or used offline in a browser.
 You can also mount ipfs to your local filesystem (fuse) and access the app or page directly from disk.

+As you can see in the image above, ipfs content addresses don't use a colon which made it possible to mount ipfs to the local file system.

 # Links
 - [SFS](https://en.wikipedia.org/wiki/Self-certifying_File_System)